ohwgiles/aristed/README.md

 all navigation bindings can also use shift, to extend the current selection
 - alt-jkhl for movement
 - alt-b back a word
-- alt-f forward a word
+- alt-w forward a word
 - ctl-a start of line
 - ctl-e end of line
-- ctl-f &lt;char&gt; will advance beyond &lt;char&gt; if it appears in that line
 - ctl-t &lt;char&gt; will advance until &lt;char&gt; if it appears in that line
-- f and t will go backwards with shift

 file navigation
 ---------------